 - Clawstriders: A machine seen in the artwork that looks like a velociraptor.

-We're keeping track of every machine in the game in an ever-updated bestiary, keeping track of the list of all machines, both new and returning in Horizon Forbidden West.
+We're keeping track of every machine in the game in an ever-updated bestiary, our list of all machines in Horizon Forbidden West.

 The soundtrack is being done at least partially by Joris de Man, with Julie Elven providing vocals.
-The song from the reveal trailer, Promise of the West, has been released on digital storefronts.
+In addition, the song from the reveal trailer, Promise of the West, has been released on digital storefronts.

 Horizon Forbidden West will take advantage of the new PS5 DualSense controller, using haptic feedback and adaptive triggers to enhance how different weapons feel.
 Guerrilla Games director Mathijs de Jonge has shared more information on the game in a video you can watch below.

 Guerrilla Games, the development studio working on the game, are a part of Sony Worldwide Studios and the creators of the in-house Decima engine.

 Guerrilla Games also talks in-depth about how the hardware of the PS5 allows for a more detailed character model for Aloy.
 This includes more detailed textures, small details like peach fuzz, and more accurate material work.
 Some of these improvements can be seen in Guerrilla Games' official cosplay guides for Aloy: